 Polar Bear Plunge Day

-Polar Bear Plunge Day is an unofficial holiday that’s observed on the 1st of January each year.
-On this day, people all over the world, head out to go swimming on this cold January day.
+Polar Bear Plunge Day is an unofficial holiday observed on the 1st of January each year.
+On this day, people all over the world head out to go swimming in the cold January waters.

-Some people swim in these frigid waters because they want to feel the invigoration that can only come from being exposed to icy cold water, and other people believe that it improves their physical stamina.
-Regardless of why a person chooses to observe this holiday, one thing is for certain.
-It’s going to be one very cold dip for anyone who decided to ice swim on this day.
+Some people swim in these frigid waters because they want to feel the invigoration that can only come from being exposed to icy cold water, while others believe that it improves their physical stamina.
+Regardless of why a person chooses to observe this holiday, one thing is for certain: it’s going to be one very cold dip for anyone who decides to ice swim on this day.

 People who swim during the cold winter months are called polar bears, and clubs catering to polar bear swimmers have existed in the United States for over a hundred years.

-And many of these clubs have been practicing Polar Bear Plunge Day for many, many decades now.
-The oldest known observance of this holiday took place in 1904 when the L-Street Brownies-a polar bear club out of Boston, Massachusetts-took their first plunge.
+Many of these clubs have been practicing Polar Bear Plunge Day for many decades now.
+The oldest known observance of this holiday took place in 1904 when the L-Street Brownies—a polar bear club out of Boston, Massachusetts—took their first plunge.

-Of course, while the first official Polar Bear Plunge Day was observed in 1904 in the U.S., people have been doing New Year Day swims in Scandinavia for hundreds of years.
+Of course, while the first official Polar Bear Plunge Day was observed in 1904 in the U.S., people have been doing New Year’s Day swims in Scandinavia for hundreds of years.

 Observing Polar Bear Plunge Day